noramurakozy/noramurakozy.github.io/index.md

 Figure 19 - Wordcloud of a community. |

-With the most unique words in each community, it is possible to get better understanding of what each community contains, and if the title reflects the content.
+The title of each wordcloud are the three longest pages found in each commmunity.
+With them it is possible to get a better understanding of what each community contains.

 For the "Pelvis-Sacrum-Hip bone" community, it is found that this community is in fact centered around the hip, pelvis, thigh area with words like: "vastus", "femur" and "gluteal".